Deep Dive

 3. Near-term Market Outlook

-What it means: The trend is bearish in the short term, contingent on broader market direction.
+What it means: The near-term bias is bearish, contingent on Bitcoin's stability.

 Conclusion